mohitpai/journey-optimizer.en/help/using/event/about-events.md

 The event configuration allows you to define the information [!DNL Journey Optimizer] will receive as events.
 You can use multiple events (in different steps of a journey) and several journeys can use the same event.

+>[!NOTE]
+>
+>For more information on how to configure an event, watch the [tutorial](https://experienceleague.adobe.com/docs/journey-optimizer-learn/tutorials/create-journeys/use-case-business-event.html).

 >[!CAUTION]
 >
 >Event configuration is **mandatory** and must be performed by a **technical user**.

 You can  configure two types of events:

 * **Unitary** events: these event are linked to a person.
 They relate to the behavior of a person (for example, a person bought a product, visited a shop, exited a website, etc.) or something happening linked to a person (for example, a person reached 10 000 loyalty points).
 This is what [!DNL Journey Optimizer] will listen to in journeys to orchestrate the best next actions.
 Unitary events can be rule-based or system generated.
 To learn how to create a unitary event, refer to this [page](../event/about-creating.md).